kevincjhung/Mood_Tracker_Backend/README.md

-# Mood Tracker
+# Mood Tracker Application

-## Progress
-✅ done and tested
-❌ broken, incomplete or haven't started yet
+This is a mood tracker that allows users input a rating of their mood on a scale of 1-10, and a note about their current mood. <br>
+Users can create, read, update, and delete their moods. <br>
+They will also be able to see a list of all of their moods and sort by date or rating.<br><br>

+The application is built with a React frontend, an express backend, use a MySQL database for data persistance, and deploy the entire app to Railway.<br>

 ### Front end
     ✅ Mood component - a component that displays a single mood ✅ MoodForm component - a component that allows users to create a new mood or edit an existing mood ✅ App - main component
-    ✅❌ Order the list of moods by date (works, but cannot toggle between sorts) ✅❌ Order the list of moods by rating (works, but cannot toggle between sorts)
+    ✅ Order the list of moods by date
+    ✅ Order the list of moods by rating

 ### Back end